vernjan/ctf-writeups/write-ups/TheCatch2022/02-incidents/03-messenger-portal/README.md

 I switched Firefox into **Responsive Design Mode** (`Ctrl + Shift + m`).

-This is the first step.
-Behind the scenes, the screen width is passed onto the server as base64 encoded
+This is the first step (behind the scenes, the screen width is passed onto the server as base64 encoded
-param: `messenger: "MzIw"`.
+param: `messenger: "MzIw"`).

 Now the Console log message changes into: